mcconnellsoftware/mcconnellsoftware.github.io/_posts/2018-10-23-success-criteria-21-years-in.md

 The single observation that's most prompted my reflection on all this is seeing people accept promotions into roles they plainly don't enjoy.

+Every hopeful job seeker relishes getting that first break, that first _Junior Developer_ opportunity.

-Every graduate loves making it from _Junior Developer_ to _Developer_.
-Every _Developer_ loves
+Every young engineer loves making it from _Junior Developer_ to _Developer_.

-getting to _Senior Developer_.
-But the jump from _Senior Developer_ to _Manager_, in role and in daily activity if not in title, catches people out - myself included, and I realised after a few months "away from the coal face" that frankly I didn't enjoy it as much as I enjoyed working hands-on with technology.
+Every _Developer_ loves getting to _Senior Developer_.

+But the jump from _Senior Developer_ to _Manager_, in role and in daily activity if not in title, catches some people out: myself included, and I realised after a few months "away from the coal face" that frankly I didn't enjoy it as much as I enjoyed working hands-on with technology.
 Happily I was able to pivot back to the hands-on side, no harm done.

 That others choose to continue down paths they're plainly not happy with puzzles me.
-Obviously some people genuinely love managerial jobs, and thrive in executive roles, just as some people are born salespeople - it's the people who _don't_ relish that step up that get me thinking, the ones who wistfully recall their hands-on days as they navigate, sighing, the meetings in a Tetris-like calendar.
+Obviously some people genuinely love managerial jobs, and thrive in executive roles, just as some people are born salespeople - it's the people who _don't_ relish that step up that get me thinking, the ones who wistfully recall their hands-on days as they navigate, sighing, the meetings in a Tetris-like calendar, and armour-up for another bout of white-collar conf-call combat.

 Some things that can be considered "success" - a far from complete list:

-- job titles: "Chief VP of Global Blockchain Engineering" - it's impressive, snarky blockchain dig aside!
+- titles: "Chief VP of Global Blockchain Engineering" - it's impressive, snarky blockchain dig aside!

 - "fame", or at least having a highly visible profile, and "influence"

 - money - wealth is one of the most universally recognised indicators of success, after all

-- enjoying the challenge and the impact of the hands-on work you do, day in, day out, on its own merits; this can be creative, scientific, athletic, administrative, working with animals, teaching - doesn't matter, it's purely a _doing something you love_ indicator
+- enjoying the challenge and the impact of the hands-on work you do, day in, day out, on its own merits; this can be creative, scientific, athletic, administrative, working with animals - doesn't matter, it's purely a _doing something you love_ indicator

 - having flexibility and control over one's workload, working patterns, and the ability to balance work, family, friends, leisure, hobbies, etc

-- helping others, perhaps medically or perhaps in more of a social or caring capacity
+- helping others, perhaps medically or in a social or caring capacity, or in a teaching role

 It strikes me that although two of the above could be seen as status measures, most are happiness - or at least satisfaction - measures, and one is actually a bit of both: money genuinely makes some of life's more severe problems